samuelrai/smoothscroll/README.md

 # Very simple JavaScript smooth scroll
-Using vanilla JS, this is a very simple JavaScript smooth scroll script.
+Using vanilla JS, this is a very simple JavaScript smooth scroll script with ease in and out.

 ## How to use?
 1. Add `<script src="smoothscroll.js"></script>` inside the body tag.